Welcome & Overview

-- Your doctor will review your treatment plan with you.
+- Your healthcare provider will review your treatment plan with you.

-- Your doctor will go over the consent forms and you’ll sign consent for your transplant (if you haven’t already).
+- Your healthcare provider will go over the consent forms and you’ll sign consent for your transplant (if you haven’t already).

 - You’ll meet with your clinical nurse coordinator.
 They’ll give you a calendar outlining your treatment plan, review information, and answer your questions.